top of page

 7. Keep your Routine.
 After you’ve given them plenty of time to formulate their questions, express their feelings, it’s important to go back to your regular routine.
 Routine is deeply comforting for children.

-Suggested Points to Emphasize When Talking to Children from the National Association of School Psychologist Recommended:
+Suggested Points to Emphasize When Talking to Children About Safety in School from the National Association of School Psychologist Recommended:

 · Schools are safe places.
 School staff works with parents and public safety providers (local police and fire departments, emergency responders, hospitals, etc.) to keep you safe.
 The school building is safe because … (cite specific school procedures).